Franklinliu/SpCon-Artifact/README.md

 docker run --rm liuyedocker/spcon-artifact:latest spcon --eth_contract 0x2Ef27BF41236bD859a95209e17a43Fbd26851f92
 ```

-After up to two minutes (default mode), we will see the results
+After up to two minutes (default mode), we will see the expected results
 ```
 Installing '0.4.18'...
 Version '0.4.18' installed.